Skip to Content

 Upon divorce, this order will immediately be sent to the non-custodial parent’s employer, requiring them to deduct child support payments directly from regular paychecks, before depositing any money in the parent’s account.
 This ensures that support payments are made in full and on time every month.

-Parents can agree to forego the wage garnishment; however, if they do, the payer will need to distribute funds through the Texas Child Support Disbursement Unit.
-This organization will then forward money on to custodial parents, as payments cannot be made directly to custodial parents.
+Parents can agree to forego the wage garnishment; however, if they do, the payer must distribute funds through the Texas Child Support Disbursement Unit.
+This organization will then forward the money to the custodial parents, as payments cannot be made directly to them.

 If wage garnishment doesn’t work, failure to pay child support can result in some pretty hefty consequences.